 - Introduce a Target Number: Choose a large number, such as 4,582,109,367, and write it on the board or worksheet.
 Ask learners to identify how many digits it contains and where the commas naturally fall.

-- Place Each Digit in Its Correct Column: Starting from the rightmost digit, guide students to fill in each box one by one. stress that the position, not just the digit itself, determines its value.
+- Place Each Digit in Its Correct Column: Starting from the rightmost digit, guide students to fill in each box one by one. make clear that the position, not just the digit itself, determines its value.

 - Read the Number Aloud Using Period Names: Teach the “period” concept: each group of three digits forms a period (ones period, thousands period, millions period, billions period).
 Have students read the number by stating each period followed by its name, skipping the ones period.